yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Create `useCollectionPage` custom hook**

 Create a new file `./client/src/hooks/useCollectionPage.ts`.
-This hook manages the state for viewing a single collection, including fetching the collection details by ID and handling real-time updates via socket events.
+This hook manages the state for viewing a single collection, including fetching the collection details by ID and handling real-time updates via socket events sent from the server.

 **Complete the `CollectionPage` component**